schlueter/Tlaloc/README.md

 OS, no hard requirement, but I've only tested with:

-- OSX (10.9.3, but it should work so long as all the requirements do)
+- OSX (10.9.3, but anything should work so long as all the requirements do)

 Environment variables: